This section explains how to use passwords in Goldenseal.

 Allow Exports-- Turn on the checkbox to allow data exports, when using this password.

 Allow Imports-- Turn on the checkbox to allow data imports, when using this password.
-Goldenseal only allows imports for passwords that have full password access.
+Goldenseal only allows imports for passwords that

 Passwords Access-- Use the slider controls to set the level of access to the passwords for other users.